torokmarkwerner/torokmarkwerner.github.io/_posts/2022-12-06-d7-in-christmas-songs.md

 ## The function of chords in a key

 What’s that gibberish?
 You may ask.
 Based on my research and my blurred memories from my early years of music education, songs are written in keys, meaning that they’re arranged with the help of pitches from a particular scale.
-For instance, the key of G (ie. the G major scale) consists of seven pitches: G, A, B, C, D, E, F#.
+For instance, the key of G (ie. the G major scale) consists of the following seven pitches: G, A, B, C, D, E, F#:

-The G major scale consists of the following pitches:
 <button class="play" onclick="playNotes(this,['G4', 'A4', 'B4', 'C5', 'D5', 'E5', 'F#5', 'G5'])">
 ▶
 </button>